Sexually Explicit Art, Feminist Theory, and Gender in the 1970s

 Christian Liclair is an art historian and critic.
-He got his Ph.D. at Freie Universität Berlin in 2021.
+He obtained his Ph.D. from Freie Universität Berlin in 2021.

-Miriam Kienle, Associate Professor of Art History, University of Kentucky
+Miriam Kienle, Associate Professor of Art History, University of Kentucky, USA

 "Christian Liclair’s Sexually Explicit Art, Feminist Theory, and Gender in the 1970s is a crucial and ambitious art history of pleasure and desire in 1970s feminist art.
-Liclair’s Explicit begins with theorizing the sexually explicit in the context of Robert Mapplethorpe’s photography.
-Liclair then carefully reads critical theory such as Deleuze and Guattari while bringing the sexually explicit art of Joan Semmell, Tee Corrine, Betty Tompkins into the conversation."
+Liclair’s Sexually Explicit Art begins with theorizing the sexually explicit in the context of Robert Mapplethorpe’s photography.
+Liclair then carefully reads critical theory such as Deleuze and Guattari while bringing the sexually explicit art of Joan Semmel, Tee Corinne, and Betty Tompkins into the conversation."